Saturday

 Salt, pepper

 Sauté chopped shallots or scallions in butter.
 Gradually add wortsheshire and beef broth.
 Let it come to a boil and add the seasonings.
 Cook down for a few minutes.
-Add Beurre manié to thicken to taste.
 Let simmer for a few minutes and strain.
 Set aside.

 Ground Lamb or Beef